Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Introduction

 To this end, we introduce \textbf{P}refill \textbf{P}refill-capable \textbf{D}ecode (PPD) disaggregation (\Cref{sec:ppd-design}), which proposes to dynamically route AP operations to the decode nodes based on the current workload estimate, user-specified SLO, and initial node assignment.
 PPD optimizes the disaggregated serving objective with a simple yet effective algorithm using precomputed offline statistics, and can always recover the default PD configuration when it needs to.
-In the extreme case, PPD can route all AP operations to the decode node, in which locally cached KV states can be fully reused without extra recomputation or KV transfers.
+In the extreme case, PPD can route all AP operations to the decode nodes, where the locally cached KV states can be fully reused without extra recomputation or KV transfers.

-On both synthetic and real datasets, we evaluate the effectiveness of our proposed PPD framework and show that PPD achieves the best Pareto-Frontier compared to fixed routing or the default PD (see \Cref{fig:pareto-overview}).
-We also conducted detailed ablation studies to justify our design choices, as well as providing analysis in complicated serving scenarios with varying requirements.
-We summarize our main contributions as follows:
+On both synthetic and real datasets, we evaluate the effectiveness of our proposed PPD framework and show that PPD achieves the best Pareto frontier compared to fixed routing or the default PD (see \Cref{fig:pareto-overview}).
+We also conduct detailed ablation studies to justify our design choices and analyze complex serving scenarios with varying requirements.
+We summarize our main contributions as follows. \begin{enumerate}[label=\textbf{(\roman*)},wide=0pt,labelsep=0.5em,itemsep=6pt,topsep=2pt,parsep=0pt] \item We identify the inefficiencies of PD in multi-turn conversations (\Cref{sec:interference}): running AP on the prefill node incurs extra recomputation and saturates network bandwidth via frequent KV cache transfers.